tomogorman/AdaptiveConfidenceIntervals/README.md

   The function is called by:

-    adaptive.ci(ci.df, depvar, complete, reduced, civar,
-               equalwts, nblocks, s1, s2, s3, details)

-  The function will return a vector that contains the lower and upper limits.

-  The first five arguments are required; the last six are optional.
+       adaptive.ci <- function(ci.df, model, equalwts=0, nblocks=2,
+         s1=7832, s2=25933, s3=19857, details=1)

    The function arguments are:

      1)  ci.df is an R data frame that includes all of the variables that will be used in the analysis.
-     2)  depvar is the name of the dependent variable in the model.
-     3)  complete is a character string that specifies the full model including the confidence interval variable.
+     2)  model is a character string that specifies the full model including the confidence interval variable.
 This model uses the same syntax as the lm() function.
-     4)  reduced is a character string that species the reduced model that does not include the confidence interval variable.
-     5)  civar is the character string that specifies the confidence inverval variable.
+         Note: The confidence interval will be computed for the last variable in the model character string.
-     6)  if equalwts = 1 the observations are given equal weights, if equalwts = 0 the observations are given adaptive weights, which is the default.
+     3)  if equalwts = 1 the observations are given equal weights, if equalwts = 0 the observations are given adaptive weights, which is the default.
-     7)  The number of blocks used in the approximation.
+     4)  The number of blocks used in the approximation.
 The default is is 2 blocks, so that the last permutation test will use 8000 permutations.
-     8)  s1 is one of three random number seeds.
+     5)  s1 is one of three random number seeds.
 It can be any integer in the range of 1 to 30268.
-     9)  s2 is another random number seed in the range of 1 to 30306.
+     6)  s2 is another random number seed in the range of 1 to 30306.
-    10)  s3 is the last random number seed in the range of 1 to 30322.
+     7)  s3 is the last random number seed in the range of 1 to 30322.
-    11)  if details = 1 (default) the details of the search will be printed. if details = 0 only the limits will be returned by the function, but no output will be printed. if details = 2 the weights given to the unpermuted data in the last block will be printed, in addition to the details = 1 output.
+     8)  if details = 1 (default) the details of the search will be printed. if details = 0 the limits will be returned by the function, but no output will be printed. if details = 2 the weights given to the unpermuted data at the last block will be printed, in addition to the details = 1 output.

   Notes:

-     1) The first five arguments are required.
-If you want to find the limits using adaptive weighting, and 2 blocks will give sufficient accuracy, and the default random number seeds are acceptable, then you only need to enter the first five arguments.
+     1) The first two arguments are required.
+If you want to find the limits using adaptive weighting, and 2 blocks will give sufficient accuracy, and the default random number seeds are acceptable, then you only need to enter the first two arguments.
      2) The data frame cannot contain missing values for any variables used in the complete model.
      3) This function calls the adonetailp, adaptiveweights, rootcdf,